Least-squares spectral analysis: The Vaníček method

 In linear regression, the observations (red) are assumed to be the result of random deviations (green) from an underlying relationship (blue) between a dependent variable (y) and an independent variable (x).
 Then in a normed fitting, such as by the criterion of least squares, the data points (red) are represented by the line of normatively best fit (blue), from which there always remain "residuals" (green).

 In the Vaníček method, a discrete data set is approximated by a weighted sum of sinusoids of progressively determined frequencies using a standard linear regression or least-squares fit.
 The frequencies are chosen using a method similar to Barning's, but going further in optimizing the choice of each successive new frequency by picking the frequency that minimizes the residual after least-squares fitting (equivalent to the fitting technique now known as matching pursuit with pre-backfitting).
 The number of sinusoids must be less than or equal to the number of data samples (counting sines and cosines of the same frequency as separate sinusoids).
+The relationship between the DFT and the approximation of trigonometric functions using the least-squares method is well explained in (Strutz, 2017).

 A data vector Φ is represented as a weighted sum of sinusoidal basis functions, tabulated in a matrix A by evaluating each function at the sample times, with weight vector x: